© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 (pic 10-09-2006) ... in process

-A craze grew (based on cheap 'DIY' glass-cutters) for engraving ones tag/name on windows of shops and especially the top floor of busses = unsupervised (pre CCTV) thus hooligan infested.
+Based on cheap 'DIY' glass-cutters, a craze grew for engraving ones tag/name on windows of shops and especially the top floor of busses - unsupervised (pre CCTV) and thus hooligan infested.

 .